ghtorrent/ghtorrent.org/services.md

 ## Fair use

-To address GitHub's growth and GHTorrent's growing demands in API calls and the community's demand for betteemar, more rich data, we need more GitHub API keys.
+To address GitHub's growth and GHTorrent's growing demands in API calls and the community's demand for better, more rich data, we need more GitHub API keys.
 We therefore kindly ask you to send us a GitHub API key (a “personal access token” as Github describes it) with your SSH key.